 1. Giving rule-making authority to the State Election Commission to standardize election procedures statewide.

 2. Retain the State Election Commission as an independent non-partisan agency.

 3. Combining local voter registration boards and election commissions.

 4. Providing clear and understandable statement of ballot issues.

-5. Providing for proper conduct of elections through:
+5. Providing for the proper conduct of elections through

 7. Using the primary method of nomination for all certified state, county and national candidates with state and counties administering and bearing cost of all such primaries.

 8. Extend the 50%-plus 1 rule to all state and local primaries and general elections for single seats.

 9. Adopting election systems that ensure better proportional representation of the varied segments of our voting population, within South Carolina, by city, county or statewide, as appropriate.
 Within this goal we will seek: to achieve better election and/or influence for minorities and women in proportion to their numbers in the population, to reduce election costs in part by eliminating costly runoff elections, to lessen polarization among segments of the population, increase voter turnout and provide more opportunity for third party candidates.